SHORT FILM FESTIVAL

 THE COMPETITION AND JUDGING

 - Entries will be pre-screened by the Film contest Committee for their relevance to the theme of Water.
 Short listed films will be screened and judged by a jury.
-The jury panel will consist of Geoscientists, Artists, Film critics, Writers, Filmmakers, and Educators.
+The jury panel consists of Geoscientists, Artists, Film critics, Writers, Filmmakers, and Educators.

 - The top two films will be selected for awards of the best film and the second-best film.
 More prizes may be awarded if the number of entries is large.
 All participants will get a certificate of participation.